-When one thinks of Leonardo da Vinci, the first and most common conception is the huge variety of his inventions.
+When you think of Leonardo da Vinci, you might dwell on the huge variety of his conceptual inventions, such as the helicopter and parachute.
 He is also considered one of the finest and most important artists of all time.
-Da Vinci called himself ‘omo sanza lettere‘: ‘an expression of modesty’ – to mean that he did not get any education – and also of immodesty – to mean that his genius was genuinely unconstrained and ‘uneducated’.
+Da Vinci called himself omo sanza lettere – “a man without letters” – an expression of modesty, implying that he did not benefit from an education, but also of immodesty, meaning that his genius was innate.

-Giorgio Vasari, Benvenuto Cellini, and many other Italian and French painters looked to him as a model.
-Michelangelo was his rival, but their different views now clearly show the two opposite natures of the Italian Renaissance.
-Da Vinci aimed at a natural and artistic harmony; he had a long and interesting life made up of travel, creation, and literature.
-In contrast, Michelangelo had a very tormented life: his art and poetry represent a different Renaissance, whose soul was already obscured by passion and disquiet.
+Giorgio Vasari, Benvenuto Cellini and many other Italian and French painters looked to him as a model.
+Michelangelo was his rival, but their different views show the two opposite philosophies of the Italian Renaissance.
+Da Vinci aimed at a natural and artistic harmony; he had a long life made up of travel, creation and literature.
+In contrast, Michelangelo had a rather tormented life; his art and poetry represent a different Renaissance, obscured by passion and disquiet.